Members are elected by library staff for terms as noted in the parenthesis. Please contact us at firstname.lastname@example.org.

 |Gender||Religion||Geographic background||Sexual Orientation|

 The LDC became active in celebrating our differences by establishing an annual Library Diversity Celebration each spring.
-This celebration included the establishment of the annual Library Diversity Award, given to a library staff member who promotes and embodies the ideas of the Library Diversity Program.
-Click here for more information and a list of current and past recipients.
+This celebration included the establishment of the annual Library Diversity Award, given to a library group or staff member who has advocated for diversity through their work at the library and/or in the local community.